 Together we can make sure every educator gets the student debt relief they deserve.

-Explore our resources on Public Service Loan Forgiveness, the White House Student Debt Cancellation Plan, the NEA Student Debt Navigator, Teacher Loan Forgiveness, Income-Based Repayment Plans, and the Interest Payment Pause.
+Our experts have put together information on Public Service Loan Forgiveness, the White House Student Debt Cancellation Plan, the NEA Student Debt Navigator, Teacher Loan Forgiveness, the Fresh Start Program, Income-Based Repayment Plans, and the Payment Pause.

 What You Need to Know About Public Service Loan Forgiveness

 Due to efforts by the Biden Administration, over 670,000 educators and public service workers have received $47 billion in student loan forgiveness through the Limited PSLF Waiver and counting.

 While the Limited Waiver expired on October 31, 2022, PSLF is still here for educators and other public service workers.

 Significant permanent improvements have been made to the program, so that more educators can receive the debt forgiveness they were promised.